 Conclusion

 Regular servicing of your air source heat pump is vital to maintain optimal performance, reduce energy consumption, and avoid expensive repairs.
-From checking refrigerant levels to inspecting moving parts, each maintenance task plays a crucial role in extending your system’s lifespan.

 To organize your next heat pump service, contact a fully qualified heating engineer who specializes in renewable heating systems.
 Many companies offer a free quote for maintenance packages tailored to your specific system.